divadretlaw/Crayon/README.md

 ### `isDark` & `isLight`

-Check wether a color is dark or light
+Check whether a color is dark or light

 ```swift
 Color.white.isDark // false